eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 In general, we might want to exclude anything machine-specific or non-hermetic from the cache key when possible.

-#### granularity issues
+#### latency tradeoff issues

-Cache invalidation is latency-tradeoff-hard.
-If the `compile` task generated 100 `.class` files, and `packageBin` created a `.jar`, cache invalidation of `compile` task then incurs 100 file read for a disk cache, and 100 file download for a remote cache.
+Caching is latency-tradeoff-hard.
+If the `compile` task generated 100 `.class` files, and `packageBin` created a `.jar`, cache hit of `compile` task then incurs 100 file read for a disk cache, and 100 file download for a remote cache.
 Given that a JAR file can approximate `.class` files, we should use JAR files for `compile` to reduce the file download chattiness.

 ### case study: packageBin task